adieu/django-mediagenerator/README.rst

 Version 1.6 (in development)
 -------------------------------------------------------------

+* Added support for CSS data URIs.
+Doesn't yet generate MHTML for IE6/7 support.
+* Added support for pre-bundling i18n JavaScript translations, so you don't need to use Django's slower AJAX view.
+With this filter translations are part of your generated JS bundle.
 * Added support for CleverCSS
-* Added support for pre-bundling i18n JavaScript translations via ``mediagenerator.filters.i18n.I18N``, so you don't need to use Django's slower AJAX view.
-With this filter translations are part of your generated JS bundle!
+* Fixed support for output variations (needed by i18n filter to generate the same JS file in different variations for each language)

 Version 1.5.1
 -------------------------------------------------------------